jlinoff/uplat/README.md

 # uplat
 Simple, heuristic shell script that prints the platform (distro) name

-This simple shell script prints the platform name.

 The platform name is composed of the following 4 parts:

 ```